 The Computational Cognitive Science Colloquium at TU Darmstadt spans a wide range of cognitive science related topics presented by international experts.
 The lectures offer a well-founded and detailed presentation of the latest scientific findings, with plenty of room for questions and discussions on the topics presented.

 Participation in the colloquium is open to anyone interested.
-All talks will be held in person at TU Darmstadt () on Wednesdays 15:20-17:00 CET (check for exceptions below).
+All talks will be held in person at TU Darmstadt (Building S1|15 Room 133) on Wednesdays 15:20-17:00 CET (check for exceptions below).
+For talks held on Zoom please register here.
 The colloquia are conducted in English.
-Building S1|15 Room 133

 See below for the detailed schedule and check from time to time for updates.

-If you want to get reminders, please subscribe to our . mailing list
+If you want to get reminders, please subscribe to our mailing list.

 Your email address will only be stored for the purpose of operating the mailing list and will neither be passed on to third parties nor be visible to other list members.